-We define distributable cash flow as adjusted EBITDA less maintenance capital expenditures, cash income tax expenses, and interest expense net of amortization of debt issuance costs, debt premium, original issue discounts, interest expense associated with the redemption of the \$355.0 million of aggregate principal amount of 6.5% senior unsecured notes due 2021 (the "2021 Notes"), and the impact from incremental borrowings related to a fire that occurred in February 2018 at the Chesapeake terminal (the "Chesapeake Incident") and Hurricanes Florence and Michael (the "Hurricane Events").
+We define distributable cash flow as adjusted EBITDA less maintenance capital expenditures, cash income tax expenses, and interest expense net of amortization of debt issuance costs, debt premium, original issue discounts, and the impact from incremental borrowings related to the Chesapeake Incident and Hurricane Events.
 We use distributable cash flow as a performance metric to compare our cash-generating performance from period to period and to compare the cash-generating performance for specific periods to the cash distributions (if any) that are expected to be paid to our unitholders.
 We do not rely on distributable cash flow as a liquidity measure.